SS Leonardo da Vinci (1958): Exterior

 The exterior design of the Leonardo da Vinci was very similar to that of the Andrea Doria and Cristoforo Colombo.
 But she was 19 m longer, had a larger forward and aft superstructure, and a slightly different-shaped funnel that included a smoke deflector fin.
 Moreover, she did not have any freight handling equipment on her rear decks, resulting in a larger lido area compared to that of her older near-sisters.

-Visually one of the most nicely-balanced ships of that (or perhaps any) era, she originally had identical livery to that used in the Andrea Doria and Cristoforo Colombo, with a black hull with a longitudinal thin white band painted two-thirds of the way up from the bottom of the black-painted area.
+Visually one of the most nicely-balanced ships of that (or perhaps any) era, she originally had an identical livery to that used in the Andrea Doria and Cristoforo Colombo, with a black hull with a longitudinal thin white band painted two-thirds of the way up from the bottom of the black-painted area.
 In 1966 her livery (like that of all Italian Line ships) was altered to match the design used on the Michelangelo and Raffaello, with a white hull and a thin green band painted where the upper edge of the black hull colour previously ended.